samply/focus/README.md

 # Focus

 Focus is a Samply component ran on the sites, which distributes tasks from Beam.Proxy to the applications on the site and re-transmits the results through Samply.Beam.
-Currenly, only Samply.Blaze is supported as a target applicatin, but Focus is easily extensible.
+Currenly, only Samply.Blaze is supported as a target application, but Focus is easily extensible.

 ## Installation